-The remaining upper-level hours may be earned in any discipline.
+The remaining upper-level credits may be earned in any part of the curriculum.

 5. At least half the required number of credits for any academic major or minor must be earned through graded coursework.
 Credit earned by examination, portfolio assessment, internships/Cooperative Education, or non-collegiate training does not count as graded coursework.